The Undiscovered Colombia Adventure

 - Level of difficulty: Medium

-- Accommodation: 2 nights in a hotel in Bogota, 2 nights in a hotel in Santa Marta, 4 nights in hammocks/bunks on the Lost City hike, 2 nights in a hotel in Cartagena 4 nights in hammocks/tree houses/bunks in the Amazon.
+- Accommodation: 3 nights in a hotel in Bogota, 3 nights in hammocks / tree houses / bunk beds in the Amazon, 2 nights in a hotel in Santa Marta, 4 nights in hammocks / bunk beds on the Lost City trek and 2 nights in a hotel in Cartagena.

 - Transport: Internal flights, mini-van, bus, private car, boat

-This tour of Colombia has a medium level of physical difficulty and includes several days of hiking and camping.
+This tour of Colombia has a medium level of physical difficulty overall, and includes several days of hiking and camping.
+Some people find the Lost City Trek quite challenging.
 If you have any concerns or require special arrangements please call or email us to discuss.

 What to bring: Travel insurance, passport, binoculars, alarm clock, walking shoes, water bottle, daypack, sun protection, insect repellent, sun glasses and hat, swimwear, flip-flops, torch with extra batteries, head-lamp, travel towel, water bottle, water purification tablets, comfortable light cotton shirts with long and short sleeves, comfortable trousers made of cotton or a light synthetic material (bring at least two sets of light clothes which can be washed and dried easily), shorts, rain coat, plastic ziplock bags, plastic bags for your luggage in case of rain.